MarieM1202/mariem1202.github.io/content/english/blog/post-1.md

 ---
-title: "Sound Healing: How Music Genres Affect Various Mental Health Conditions"
+title: "Music and Mental Health: A Statistical Journey"
 meta_title: ""
-description: "The primary objective of this project is to understand the effectiveness of different music genres on various self-reported mental health conditions.
-The goal is to identify whether specific genres have a statistically significant impact on levels of stress, anxiety, depression, or other mental health states."
+description: "The initial goal was far-reaching but precise: to understand the effectiveness of different music genres on various self-reported mental health conditions.
+The central research question aimed to answer was, "Do certain genres have a statistically significant positive or negative effect on self-reported stress, anxiety, or depression levels?"
 image: /images/sound_healing.jpg
 categories: ["Python", "Machine Learning"]
 date: 2023-09-08
 tags: ["Python", "Tableau"]
 draft: false
 ---
 Music is often called the universal language, capable of evoking emotions that words sometimes fail to capture.
 Yet, can it be more than just a source of entertainment?
 Can it impact our mental state in a significant way?
-The primary objective of this project is to explore this fascinating intersection of music and mental health.
+The primary objective of this project was to explore this fascinating intersection of music and mental health.

-### Project Objective
+#### Project Objective

-The goal here is far-reaching but precise: to understand the effectiveness of different music genres on various self-reported mental health conditions.
-The central research question we aim to answer is, "Do certain genres have a statistically significant positive or negative effect on self-reported stress, anxiety, or depression levels?"
+The initial goal was far-reaching but precise: to understand the effectiveness of different music genres on various self-reported mental health conditions.
+The central research question aimed to answer was, "Do certain genres have a statistically significant positive or negative effect on self-reported stress, anxiety, or depression levels?"

-### Exploratory Data Analysis (EDA): A Prelude to Our Findings
+#### Exploratory Data Analysis (EDA): A Prelude to Our Findings

-Before diving into the Tableau dashboard, it's essential to note some intriguing trends unearthed during our exploratory data analysis.
-Rock, Pop, and Metal emerge as intriguing outliers — they are not only popular choices but also genres that show a higher correlation with depression, anxiety, insomnia, and OCD.
+Before diving into the Tableau dashboard, it's essential to note some intriguing trends unearthed during the exploratory data analysis.
+Rock, Pop, and Metal emerged as intriguing outliers — they were not only popular choices but also genres that showed a higher correlation with depression, anxiety, insomnia, and OCD.

-While this is only a snapshot of the comprehensive insights you're about to witness, it highlights the complexity and duality of the impact that music genres can have on mental health.
-As you navigate through the dashboard, we invite you to ponder on these patterns and consider both the therapeutic potential and the nuanced effects that different music genres can have on our mental well-being.
+While this was only a snapshot of the comprehensive insights, it highlighted the complexity and duality of the impact that music genres can have on mental health.

 <div class='tableauPlaceholder' id='viz1694447228340' style='position: relative; width: 100%;'>
     <noscript>